DCC-EX/dcc-ex.github.io/docs/reference/hardware/motorboards/motor-board-config.md

 the voltage from your motor board sense resistor/circuit does not exceed the Arduino pin input of 5V.
 For each motor board we test, we provide what you need to know on the page for that device.
-See the `Advanced Setup Section </ex-commandstation/advanced-setup/supported-motorboards/index>`{.interpreted-text role="doc"} for more info.
+See the `Advanced Setup Section </ex-commandstation/advanced-setup/supported-motorboards/index>` for more info.

 ### Just Buy a Current Sense Board Instead